PNNL-Comp-Mass-Spec/InfernoRDN/README.md

 InfernoRDN can perform various downstream analyses on large scale datasets from proteomics and microarrays.

-Among many features of InfernoRDN are:
+Some of the features included with InfernoRDN:
 * A set of diagnostic plots (Histograms, boxplots, correlation plots, qq-plots, peptide-protein rollup plots, MA plots, PCA plots, etc).
 * Log transforming.
 * Rolling up to proteins (3 methods are available).